Our first requirement: you must have the passion, drive and aptitude to become a dentist.

 Dental Admission Test (DAT)

 All candidates are required to take the Dental Admissions Test recommended and approved by the American Dental Association (ADA).
 This test is viewed by the Admissions Committee as evidence of minimal academic competence and as a standardized test which allows appropriate comparisons.
-The Dental Admissions Test must be taken between January 2016 and January 31, 2019.
-In cases where students have taken multiple DAT examinations, the highest score from the last three will be used to assess candidate performance.
+The Dental Admissions Test must be taken between January 2017 and January 31, 2020.
+In cases where students have taken multiple DAT examinations, the most recent score will be used to assess candidate performance.

 Grade Point Average (GPA)